• Skip to primary navigation

 What Is Irish Cream Made Of?

-There are several different kinds of Irish creams out there (just visit your local liquor store and you’ll see what I mean) but in general, this liqueur contains a blend of cream, Irish whiskey, and sugar.
-The ingredients are mixed then stored so the flavors mingle together.
-Bailey’s is perhaps the most popular Irish cream but that doesn’t mean you should shy away from trying others — alone or with this cake.
+There are several different kinds of Irish creams out there (just visit your local liquor store and you’ll see what I mean), but in general, this liqueur contains a blend of cream, Irish whiskey, and sugar.
+The ingredients are mixed and then stored so the flavors mingle together.
+Bailey’s is perhaps the most popular Irish cream, but that doesn’t mean you should shy away from trying others—alone or with this cake.
 Some feature wine instead of whiskey, and contain additional spices and ingredients to give the liqueur a maple flavor, for instance.

 FAQs